How your income affects your child support

 If you live overseas, we won’t know when you lodge a tax return in the country where you live.
 If you have a child support assessment from us, you need to tell us your last financial year’s income.
 You must do this at the start of each child support period.
 You may need to give us proof of your income.

-If you need to tell us your income
+Tell us your income

 If your Child Support online account is linked to myGov you can sign in now to tell us about changes to your income online.